HDR Photography iphone

 Tip 6: Maintain a Natural Look

-While clicking HDR pictures on iPhone can create dramatic effects, avoid over-processing your photos to maintain a natural look.
-Aim for a balanced exposure that preserves both highlight and shadow details without looking overly saturated or artificial.
+While clicking HDR pictures on an iPhone can create dramatic effects, avoid over-processing your photos to maintain a natural look.
+Aim for a balanced exposure that preserves highlight and shadow details without looking overly saturated or artificial.

-Tip 7 : Practice & Experiment With HDR Photos On iPhone
+Tip 7: Practice & Experiment With HDR Photos On iPhone

 Tip 8: Use HDR Editing Software For iPhone